kikitech2/Prog6221POE-Part-2/README.md

 ## Part 3

-In my Part 3, i enhanced the exisiting GUI from my part 2 with additional functionalities that allows users to control the GUI.
-This Cyberawareness GUI-based console application is designed on the c# and WPF platform to educate users on the ditgital safety when interacting with various tasks, quizzes and automated assistance.
+In my Part 3, I enhanced the exisiting GUI from my part 2 with additional functionalities that allows users to control the GUI.
+This Cyberawareness GUI-based console application is designed on the C# and WPF platform to educate users on the ditgital safety when interacting with various tasks, quizzes and automated assistance.

 ## Setup Instructions
 - This project is running on the Visual Studio 2022 with the .NET Desktop Development workload installed.